lmoravek83/monitorui/readme.md

     * Why Python 3.8.x - 3.10.x? it is because compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".
     * With similar way is possible to install on all unix(like) systems

-2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)
+2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/releases](https://github.com/lmoravek83/monitorui/releases)

-3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed
+3. Unzip from "monitorui-[version].zip" content in to folder where you want to have Monitor~~UI~~ placed

 4. In the folder "monitorui-master/install" is "**install__linux_freebsd.sh**".
 Running this script It will be installed necessary python packages from pypi.org (store for python libraries)